kaikerod/projetos-academicos/README.md

 ### *My Personal Projects (EN Summary)*

 This repository stores all the projects I develop in my free time to test new tools and concepts.
-Check out the **[Interactive Portfolio](portfolio/index.html)** for the best experience!

 Thanks for visiting! 🚀